Four Ways to Overcome Data and Analytic Challenges in the Insurance Industry

-The insurance industry faces a number of unique challenges due to regulation, individually operating lines of business, varying depths of data sources, and more.
-Modern digital age competitors are challenging the business models of incumbents, making them embrace digital transformation or become extinct.
+The insurance industry faces many unique challenges due to regulation, individually operating lines of business, varying depths of data sources, and more.
+Modern digital age competitors are challenging incumbents’ business models, making them embrace digital transformation or become extinct.

-One of those major challenges is putting in place a broader data strategy to make more business-ready information available to analysts and business teams.
-A 2016 study by Willis Tower Watson, surveyed insurance industry executives about their use of big data.
+One of those major challenges is putting a broader data strategy into place to make more business-ready information available to analysts and business teams.
+A 2016 study by Willis Tower Watson surveyed insurance industry executives about their use of big data.
 One question asked probed into the challenges and barriers the executives see.
-Second, behind people skills, is data availability (see figure 1).
+Second, behind people skills is data availability (see figure 1).

-Let’s explore four ways insurance companies can expand their data strategies to drive forward thinking and unique analytics that can propel them to become high performing organizations and leaders in their markets.
+Let’s explore four ways insurance companies can expand their data strategies to drive forward-thinking and unique analytics to propel them to become high-performing organizations and leaders in their markets.

 1. Break Down Those Silos

 Many insurance carriers, like other industries, have multiple data silos dispersed across their organization.
-In the insurance world, this happens due to independently operating product teams or lines of business, which focus on their own data needs and performance.
+In the insurance world, this happens due to independently operating product teams or business lines, which focus on their own data needs and performance.
 In some cases, these lines of business came via acquisition.

-Data owners, typically the line of business, place barriers to sharing data across the business through slow, cumbersome processes that are IT resource heavy.
+Data owners, typically the business line, place barriers to sharing data across the business through slow, cumbersome IT resource-heavy processes.
 Lack of resources and complex processes are to blame for carriers creating an effective enterprise-wide data strategy.

-Carriers can focus on creating a modern data management architecture that can break down data silos and create an aggregated view of various aspects of the business.
+Carriers can create a modern data management architecture that can break down data silos and create an aggregated view of various business aspects.
 With the proper data pipeline platform: